 For Children Who Are Hard to Settle After a Night Change

-If your child wakes upset and embarrassed about wetting, how you respond in those moments matters too.
-The guidance on talking about bedwetting without shame is worth reading — especially for the language to use at 2am when everyone is half-asleep.
+If your child wakes upset or embarrassed, how you respond matters.
+The guidance on talking about bedwetting without shame offers helpful language, especially for late-night conversations.

 Cost and Practicalities